Tue, 10 Mar 2026

 DIG Mba was credited with facilitating the signing and full implementation of the SPSP—NPF Memorandum of Understanding, while DIG Hamzat was commended for personally ensuring the safety and relocation of the SPSP President following the April 29, 2025 assassination attempt.

-The University of Ibadan featured prominently, with Prof. Kayode Oyebode Adebowale, fspsp, Vice-Chancellor, and the Department of Peace, Security and Humanitarian Studies (DPSHS) recognised for sustained institutional support, office provision, hosting the 2025 Conference and GA, and making the single highest donation of ₦3 million by any partnering university toward the Festschrift project.
+The University of Ibadan featured prominently, with Prof. Kayode Oyebode Adebowale, fspsp, Vice-Chancellor, and the Department of Peace, Security and Humanitarian Studies (DPSHS) recognised for sustained institutional support, provision of office space, hosting the 2025 Conference and GA, and making the single highest donation of ₦3 million by any partnering university toward the Festschrift project.

 Special mention was made of Prof. Isaac Olawale Albert, fspsp, Dr. Chukwuemeka Eze, fspsp, Prof. Noah Yusuf, fspsp, Asso.
 Prof. Ruth Abiola Adimula, fspsp, Asso.
-Prof. Adeola Adams, fspsp, Prof. Felicia Olabisi Olasehinde-Williams, fspsp, ACC Grace Abosede Olaina-Ladokun, fspsp, Mr. Valentine V. Kwaghchimin, Dr. Olanrewaju Yusuf, fspsp, and Ichie Nwoke Chukwudi, fspsp, for their diverse roles in programme development, financial compliance, branding, publications, partnerships, and training initiatives.
+Prof. Adeola Adams, fspsp, Prof. Felicia Olabisi Olasehinde-Williams, fspsp, ACC Grace Abosede Olaina-Ladokun, fspsp, Mr. Valentine V. Kwaghchimin, Dr. Olanrewaju Yusuf, fspsp, and Ichie Nwoke Chukwudi, fspsp, for their diverse roles in programme development, compliance, branding, publications, partnerships, and training.

-Awuapila acknowledged the work of committee chairs including Prof. Jude A. Momodu, fspsp, Prof. Mahfouz Adedimeji, fspsp, and Dr. Obi Ndifon Neji, fspsp, alongside special appointees such as Dr. Agada Elachi, SAN, Prof. Isaac Adebusuyi Adeniran, Dr. John Tor Tsuwa, Dr. Shadrach Teryila Ukuma, and Mr. Mathias Yake.
+Awuapila acknowledged committee chairs including Prof. Jude A. Momodu, fspsp, Prof. Mahfouz Adedimeji, fspsp, and Dr. Obi Ndifon Neji, fspsp, alongside special appointees such as Dr. Agada Elachi, SAN, Prof. Isaac Adebusuyi Adeniran, Dr. John Tor Tsuwa, Dr. Shadrach Teryila Ukuma, and Mr. Mathias Yake.

 He also expressed heartfelt appreciation to service providers and vendors, including Mr. Emmanuel Essien of DataShare Technologies, Mr. Ganiyu of Ganel Ventures, Mr. Morakinyo, Dr. Femi, mechanics, printers, and plaque producers, noting that many of SPSP's milestones would not have been possible without them.